softwaremill/jekyll-softwaremill/_posts/company/2015-05-26-comparing-akka-stream-scalaz-stream.md

 In akka-stream, backpressure is implemented by constraining demand.
 If a downstream element cannot process elements fast enough, it will stop issuing demand, and this will propagate (not necessarily immediately) upstream.

-# Features & API - CODE!
+# CODE!
+Features & API

 Let's compare the performance, features and API of both libraries by looking at a number of code samples, implementing the same processing logic.
 In general scalaz-stream has a richer API, however there are situations in which akka-stream has combinators which are absent from scalaz-stream.
-In general, akka-stream is designed to be a solid building block for libraries, while scalaz-stream is a more self-contained library.

 # Streaming an in-memory numeric stream

-Let's start with a simple example of transforming an in-memory numeric stream in a couple of linear steps
+Let's start with a simple example of transforming an in-memory numeric stream in a couple of linear steps:

 * map each element to two elements
 * filter